Mori Dream Bonds and $\mathbb{C}^*$-actions: Pruning a -action

 Since the algebra $S$ is finitely generated by Lemma \ref{lemma:fingenS2}, there exists a positive integer $d'$ such that $S^{(d')}=\bigoplus_{m\geq 0} S_{d'm}$ is generated in degree $1$.
 Therefore $X\subset \P^N:=\P(S_{d'})$, and let us denote by $L=\cO_{\P^N}(1)_{|X}$.
 Since $X$ is normal, $L$ is $\C^*$-linearizable.
 For the rest of the section we will consider the $\C^*$-action on the polarized pair $(X,L)$.

-\begin{step2} The fixed point locus of $X$ with respect to the induced $\C^*$-action consists of $\GZ(h,h+1),\GZ(j,j+1)$ as respectively sink and source, and of all the inner fixed components of $Z$ of weight equal to $a_{h+1},\ldots,a_j$. \end{step2}
+\begin{step2} The sink and the source of the $\C^*$-action on the pruning $X$ of $Z$ are isomorphic to $\GZ(h,h+1),\GZ(j,j+1)$, respectively.
+The inner fixed components of $X$ are isomorphic to the fixed point components of $Z$ of weight equal to $a_{h+1},\ldots,a_j$.
+Furthermore, the criticality of the induced $\C^*$-action on $(X,L)$ is equal to $j-h+1$. \end{step2}